fluent-plugins-nursery/fluent-plugin-measure_time/README.md

 </match>
 ```

-This example hooks the `#on_message` method of in_forward plugin for measuring elapsed times which the method takes.
+This example hooks the `on_message` method of in_forward plugin to measure elapsed times.

 This plugin outputs the statistics of elapsed times in each interval like below: